behnazkhoshnood/good-cook-ms3/README.md

 - As a first time user, I would like to be able to easily navigate to the recipes.
   - I have achieved this by having a button on get_recipies.html that will take the user to the recipes page.
 There is also a clear description of where the button will take the user.
 - As a first time user, I would like to be told how I can add my own recipes.
   - I have achieved this by indicating for not registered users on get_recipies.html page, that the user is able to add recipes to the page by registering a profile, once the user has registered they can add recipes by clicking on add recipe on the top navbar.
-There is also a note for users that haven't add any recipies yet to their profile page, when they enter their profile, that guides them to add recipe buttton in the top navbar in order to add theirown recipes.
+There is also a note for users that haven't add any recipies yet to their profile page, when they enter their profile, that guides them to add recipe buttton in the top navbar in order to add their own recipes.

 *Returning Users*

 - As a returning user, I would like to see all of my own recipes seperate from other users.
   - I have achieved this by creating the 'profile.html' page.
 This page consists of all of the recipes that are created by the session user.
 - As a returning User, I want to be able to edit or delete the recipies that are added by myself.
   - I have achived this by providing the edit and delete button on the colapsible header of these recipies in profile page.
+Delete button change position to the top of collapsible body in mobile view devices
-- As a returning User, I don't want my recipies be changed by the Admin.
+- As a returning User, I don't want my recipies be edited by the Admin.
-  - I have achived this by providing only delete button for recipes added by not admin users and not gave the option to edit the recipes to the admin user.
+  - I have achived this by providing only delete button for recipes added by regular users and not gave the option to edit the recipes to the admin user.
 *Admin User*

 - As an Admin User, I want to be able to delete the unrelated or spams from the recipies.
-  - I have achieved this by creating a loop over all delete buttons specialized for the admin. other users can edit or delete their own recipies.
+  - I have achieved this by creating a loop over all delete buttons on all recipes specialized for the admin.
+Other users can edit or delete only their own recipies.
 - As an Admin User, I want to be able to edit or delete the recipies that are added by myself.
-- I have achived this by providing the edit and delete button on the colapsible header of these recipies in admin profile page.
+- I have achived this by providing the edit and delete button on the collapsible header of these recipies in admin profile page.
+Delete btn moved to the head on the collapsible body in mobile viewdevices.
 - As an admin User, I want to be able to manage the categories and marks for the recipes.
   - I have achived this by making 2 seperated pages for the admin to go through all the categories and marks and add, edit or delete each on on them.
 ### Wireframes